eswan18/ethanswan.com/content/courses/package-development.md

 ---
 title: Python Package Development
-short-description: A workshop that goes deep on what makes a Python package and how you can build one yourself.
-Requires prior experience with Python but not with packaging.
-Students will build and test their own package as part of the class.
+summary: What makes a Python package and how you can build one yourself?
+We'll answer those questions together as we develop our own small Python library.
 courseType: Workshop
 status: In the Works
 category: Python
 ---

+What makes a Python package and how you can build one yourself?
+We'll answer those questions together as we develop our own small Python library.
+Requires prior experience with Python but not with packaging.